margarethogg/sg_brand_guide/code_standards/01_code_standards.md

 Variable names in our CSS are also strictly structured.
 This syntax provides strong associations between property, use, and component.

-The following variable defintion is a color property, with the value grayLight, for use with the highlightMenu component.
+The following variable definition is a color property, with the value grayLight, for use with the highlightMenu component.

 `$color-grayLight--highlightMenu: rgb(51, 51, 50);`